tani/docs/profile.md

 # Profile

-TANIGUCHI Masaya is a first-year Ph.D. student  in Tojo  laboratory, Graduate School of Advanced Institute of Science and Technology, Japan Advanced Institute of Science and Technology.
+TANIGUCHI Masaya is a first-year Ph.D. student  in Tojo  laboratory, Graduate School of Advanced Science and Technology, Japan Advanced Institute of Science and Technology.
 His supervisor is Satoshi Tojo.
 He did a Bachelor of Science in Mathematics at Gakushuin University, and did a Master of Science in Information Science at Japan Advanced Institute of Science and Technology.
 His research interests lie in the area of formal semantics of natural language, and programming language.

 ## Research Interests